MTG/sms-tools/README.md

 <p>The code for the basic analysis/synthesis models is in the
 directory software/models.
 To use these models there is an interface and example functions in software/models_interface.
 All the sounds used in the examples are in the sounds directory.</p>

 <p>To start we recommend to download the whole package, compile the C code with Cython and execute the GUI available in software/models_interface.
-You have to use the Terminal, go to that directory and type: </p>
+To execute the GUI you have to use the Terminal, go to that directory and type: </p>
 <code class="western">
 $ python models_GUI.py </code>
 </p>